Leerz/prmzngphjvfls/README.md

 4. You will then boot to Hekate.
 Press launch and choose whatever environment you are going to load.

-## HOW TO UPDATE THE PACK
+## HOW TO UPDATE THE PACK AND UPDATE THE FIRMWARE

-- Delete the previous files or just replace it with the new downloaded pack, as easy as that.
+- Please watch this guide : https://youtu.be/4jw4nyymWgc?si=VVgpM0ILa0C3O4f-

 ## HOW TO UPDATE THE CONSOLE FIRMWARE
 - Please watch this video https://youtu.be/W_OjR-yxfdY

 ## ABSOLUTE LINK